Facelift (Rhytidectomy) NYC

 Dr. Sherman uses the best techniques for facelift cosmetic surgery.
 Depending on the age and the relative health of the patient, facelift cosmetic surgery can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.
 Various options are used with the facelift: mini facelifts, neck tightening or brow lift.

-Facial plastic surgery is usually performed in the our fully accredited office surgery suite.
+Facial plastic surgery is usually performed in our fully accredited office surgery suite.
 Patients may desire to stay one night in the hospital instead of the office setting for their facelift.
 The operation can be performed at any of the following New York-area hospitals.

 - The New York Presbyterian Hospital – Weill Cornell Medical Center (Rated the Best Hospital in NY, US News and World Report)